percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

-From the PERC model system perspective, entities considered trusted (refer to (#fig-trust-model)) can be in possession of the E2E media encryption key(s) for one or more conferences.
+From the PERC model system perspective, entities considered trusted (refer to (#fig-trust-model)) can be in possession of the E2E media encryption keys for one or more conferences.

 ### Endpoint